Team talking about sustainable business operations

 The United Nations’ Framework Convention on Climate Change (UNFCCC) defines climate change as ‘a change of climate which is attributed directly or indirectly to human activity that alters the composition of the global atmosphere and which is in addition to natural climate variability observed over comparable time periods.’

-So far, this human activity has caused the average temperature of the earth’s surface to rise by 1°C, with the UK seeing an average temperature rise of 0.8°C over the past decade.
+So far, this human activity has caused the average temperature of the Earth’s surface to rise by 1°C, with the UK experiencing an average temperature rise of 0.8°C over the past decade.

-The main contributor to this is considered to be carbon dioxide, with levels increasing by 45% since the industrial revolution.
+The main contributor to this is carbon dioxide, with levels increasing by 45% since the industrial revolution.

-This may not sound dangerous out of context; however, drastic changes can be seen across the planet, especially within:
+This may not sound alarming out of context; however, drastic changes can be observed across the planet, particularly in:

-• Extreme weather- Frequent storms, longer-lasting heat waves and heavier rainfalls have been observed across the globe.
-370,000 deaths in the past decade can be attributed to extreme weather, alongside an estimated $660 (£450) billion of economic damage.
+• Extreme Weather: Frequent storms, prolonged heatwaves, and heavier rainfalls have been observed worldwide.
+Over the past decade, 370,000 deaths can be attributed to extreme weather, alongside an estimated $660 (£450) billion of economic damage.

-When considering the financial services’ impact on global warming, there are two areas we must look at – indirect and direct.
+When considering the financial services’ impact on global warming, there are two areas we must examine – indirect and direct.

 Indirect Causes:

-ℹ️ UK banks alone were responsible for financing 805 million tonnes of carbon in 2019.
-This is 1.8x the annual net emissions of the whole UK.
+• UK banks alone were responsible for financing 805 million tonnes of carbon in 2019.
+This is 1.8 times the annual net emissions of the whole UK.

-ℹ️ Since the Paris Agreement, the 60 largest banks in the world have provided £2.7 trillion in finance to sectors producing high emissions through fossil fuel projects such as oil and coal.
+• Since the Paris Agreement, the 60 largest banks in the world have provided £2.7 trillion in finance to high-emission sectors through fossil fuel projects such as oil and coal.

-ℹ️ In 2018, less than 1% of the assets found within the world's largest pension funds were invested in low-carbon solutions.
+• In 2018, less than 1% of the assets within the world's largest pension funds were invested in low-carbon solutions.

-ℹ️ An estimated 507 million documents are sent to FS customers annually.
+• 507 million documents are sent to financial services customers annually.

-When you consider that the average tree provides 10,000 sheets of paper, the financial services are responsible for the deforestation of over 50,000 trees a year.
+Considering that the average tree provides 10,000 sheets of paper, the financial services sector is responsible for the deforestation of over 50,000 trees a year.

 Counteracting Climate Change: What's Being Done?